sskras/TETfm-20/Semestras-1/Radijo-komunikacijos-ir-jų-taikymai/Kursinis-projektas/Seamcat-on-Centos.md

 So, as you go to the https://www.seamcat.org/, you get redirected to CEPT homepage:
 https://cept.org/eco/eco-tools-and-services/seamcat-spectrum-engineering-advanced-monte-carlo-analysis-tool

-Here, in the **Download** subsection you will be asked for registration, but I guess that isn't strictly required.
+Here, in the **Download** subsection you will be asked for *registration*, but I guess that isn't strictly required.
-You should access downloads directly here:
+You could access downloads directly here:

 https://www.seamcat.org/download/